 Do you wonder if you need help with your alcohol problem and if A.A. can do something for you?
 Below are 12 common questions that may help you determine if you need help.

 *Do you wish people would mind their own business about your drinking– stop telling you what to do?
 In A.A. we do not tell anyone to do anything.
 We just talk about our own drinking, the trouble we got into, and how we stopped.
 We will be glad to help you, if you want us to.

 *Have you ever switched from one kind of drink to another in the hope that this would keep you from getting drunk?
 We tried all kinds of ways.
 We made our drinks weak.
 Or just drank beer.
 Or we did not drink cocktails.
 Or only drank on weekends.
 You name it, we tried it.
 But if we drank anything with alcohol in it, we usually got drunk eventually.

-*Have you had to have an eye-opener upon awakening during the past year?
+*Have you had to have an “eye-opener” upon awakening during the past year (a drink to cure a hangover)?
 Do you need a drink to get started, or to stop shaking?
 This is a pretty sure sign that you are not drinking “socially.”